sgzmd/go-telegram-auth/README.md

 Follow the steps at the Telegram page above to create your own Telegram bot which will be used for authentication.
 Make sure to store bot token - you'll need it later!

-Note, that when using `/setdomain` with Telegram bot it will refuse localhost domains - making testing significantly harder.
+> **Note** When using `/setdomain` with Telegram bot it will refuse localhost domains - making testing
+> significantly harder.
 Furthermore, it clearly doesn't like custom ports (i.e. not 80/443).
-Here's how I worked around both limitations:
+Here's how I
+> worked around both limitations:

 1. Set custom host in your system to point to `127.0.0.1`.
 On Linux/Mac it will be file named `/etc/hosts`;
    on Windows it's `c:\windows\system32\drivers\etc\hosts`.
 Add an entry like: `127.0.0.1 tgauth.com` - I used domain